rednafi/rednafi.com/content/about.md

 - The handle _"rednafi"_ is just a portmanteau of my first name, _Redowan_, and my nickname _Nafi_, which my parents and a few close friends still use.
 - I like sci-fis, and my all-time favourite book is _[Stanislaw Lem's Solaris]_.
-- When I'm not banging my head on the keyboard, I'm probably out taking a long walk through some foresty area near a lake.
 - I think through writing and not the other way around.
-Most of the blogs on this site take way longer to write than you'd think.
+Most of the blogs on this site take way longer to write than I'd like to admit.

 ## Greatest hits